 Emily Barr, PNP, CNM, has a research focus on adherence to HIV medications, long-term effects of antiretroviral exposure, prevention of perinatal transmission of HIV, HIV in pregnancy, and international HIV treatment trials, and inter-country adoption of HIV positive children.

 Donna Curtis, MD, MPH, conducts research on the immune response to influenza vaccines in immunocompromised children and on viral infections in transplant patients.
 She also studies the epidemiology of influenza virus in hospitalized children and influenza vaccine effectiveness in hospitalized children.

 Sam Dominguez, MD, PhD, research focuses on the epidemiology, disease associations, and pathophysiology of newly discovered human and bat coronaviruses, and he is interested in emerging pathogens.
 He also pursues laboratory and clinical studies on the etiology and epidemiology of Kawasaki disease, pediatric respiratory viral infections, and hospital associated infections.
 He also serves as the Children's Hospital Colorado’s microbial epidemiologist and is involved in outbreak investigation and conducts clinical and outcome based studies on new microbiology based diagnostics.

-Jennifer Dunn, MS, RN, FNP-BC, has a research focus on pediatric HIV disease and treatments as well as adolescent HIV and maternal-to-child transmission of HIV.
+Jennifer Dunn, MS, FNP-BC, has a research focus on pediatric HIV disease and treatments as well as adolescent HIV and maternal-to-child transmission of HIV.